 FV215b Tank Guide: https://wotguru.com/tank-guide-fv215b/

 FV215b Weak Spots: https://wotguru.com/weak-spot-guide-fv215b/

 Churchill GC Crossover

 The Churchill GC gives players an option of transferring from the heavy tank line over to the tank destroyer line.
-While this might sound like a good idea buyer beware of the horror that is the Churchill GC.
-This tank has an amazing gun on it for tier 6 however pays a steep price for it.
-Starting off you have almost no left/right gun movement meaning that you need to turn your tank’s hull to hit any tank that is not sitting still ahead of you.
-When you couple this with the long length of the tank you run into major issues.
+While this might sound like a good idea.
+But buyer beware of the horror that is the Churchill GC.
+This tank has an amazing gun on it for tier 6.
+However, it pays a steep price for it.
+You have almost no left/right gun movement.
+This means that you need to turn your tank’s hull to hit any tank that is not sitting still ahead of you.
+When you combine this with the long length of the tank you run into major issues.

-Tank Destroyers (UC 2-pdr -> FV215b (183))
+Tank Destroyers (UC 2-pdr -> FV217 “Badger”)